pyepye/django-magiclink/README.md

 * Each one-time link can only be used once
 * Only the last one-time link issued will be accepted.
 Once the latest one is issued, any others are invalidated.

-*Note: Each of the above settings can be overridden*
+*Note: Each of the above settings can be overridden / changed when configuring django-magiclink*

 ## Manual usage